11 wild outdoor adventures in the Riverina

 Go chasing waterfalls

-Just a 30-minute drive from Griffith, Coccoparra National Park comes alive after the rain, when creeks flow in full force and waterfalls tumble over escarpments.
+Just a 40-minute drive from Griffith, Cocoparra National Park comes alive after the rain, when creeks flow in full force and waterfalls tumble over escarpments.
 It’s particularly pretty in the spring, when wildflowers – orchids, wattles and tea trees – colour the countryside.
-Keep watch for glossy black cockatoo, peregrine falcons, painted honeyeaters and Gilbert’s whistlers, among other birds that flock here.
-Another waterfall not to be missed is Paddy’s River Falls near Tumbarumba – you’ll hear it before you see it.
+Keep watch for echidnas and birds such as the rare glossy black cockatoos, painted honeyeaters, Gilbert’s whistlers and the world’s fastest animal, the peregrine falcon.
+One waterfall not to be missed is Paddy’s River Falls near Tumbarumba – you’ll hear it before you see it.

 View of Paddy's River Falls in Tumbarumba, Snowy Mountains